ramellar/TagObjectsOptimization/README.md

 git clone git@github.com:bendavid/GBRLikelihood.git
 # modify the first line of `HiggsAnalysis/GBRLikelihood/BuildFile.xml` to have `-std=c++17`

-cd ..
-git clone https://github.com/davignon/TauTagAndProbe # package for the production of the starting NTuples

 git cms-checkdeps -A -a

 scram b -j 10